 - Electrical Fire Safety issues

-This is a comprehensive document that can be sent to your bank or mortgage lender, solicitor, estate agent and further used in the negotiations for the purchase of your future home or rental investment.
+For your money, you will receive a comprehensive document that can be sent to your bank or mortgage lender, solicitor and estate agent.
+It can also be used in the negotiations process.

-Whichever side of the selling / buying process you are on, Hexo Services are able to assist with a comprehensive review of the property’s electrics.
+Whichever side of the selling or buying process you are on, Hexo Services will be able able to assist with a comprehensive review of the property’s electrics.
 We can advise you of how in-depth it needs to be, conduct the report and complete any necessary repairs or improvement works to give you complete peace of mind.
 Get in touch with us and we’ll be happy to help.